 Lateral Elbow Pain

 Synovitis of the elbow joint is inflammation of the synovial membrane which surrounds the joint becomes inflamed.
-Symptoms include pain and swelling with stiffness in the joint.

 Radiohumeral bursitis can also give similar symptoms to tennis elbow.
 This is inflammation of a bursa or small sack of fluid which sits between the tendon and the bone to help lubricate it.
-An ultrasound scan can confirm the diagnosis and it is generally thought the best form of treatment other than rest is a corticosteroid injection.